-Electrotherapy is one of the oldest forms of treatment.
-It was already mentioned in the year 46 in the form of treatment with the Electric Stingray fish.
-Electrotherapy uses electrical currents to activate and support the natural healing processes of the body.
-Principles used are the counter irritation, the functional imitation, muscle stimulation but also the promotion of biochemical processes for healing purposes.
+Electrotherapy is one of the oldest forms of treatment and was mentioned as early as 46 AD in the form of treatment with the electric ray.
+Electrotherapy uses electrical currents to activate and support the natural healing processes in the body.
+The counter-irritation, the functional imitation principle, the muscle stimulation but also the promotion of biochemical processes for healing purposes are used.